 With the volatility of the exchange rate, companies should secure protection against these fluctuations.

 Right now, Bitcoins have a lot of issues to work on especially in the remittance market.
 Many are raving about it and hailing it as the new innovation in the financing world in 500 years.

 There may be many skeptics but there are also big name companies investing in this new technology.
 Supporters are comparing it to launch of the Internet.
 Most do not understand back then.
 But look at the way it changed our society.
 We now embrace it as part of our everyday lives.

 Dr. Lawrence Summers, a former U.S. Treasury secretary is quoted saying that “ the “substantial inefficiencies” of an outdated financial system make it “ripe for disruption.”
 That alone means it would be “a serious mistake to write off [digital currencies] as either ill-conceived or illegitimate.”

-Yes, the bitcoin has an uphill battle in the remittance industry and it is not without fault or dark histories.
-The bitcoin has a lot to improve on and as a digital currency, it might not be the best option in the future, but experts believe that the technology behind it will.
+Yes, the Bitcoin has an uphill battle in the remittance industry and it is not without fault.
+The Bitcoin has a lot to improve on.
+As a digital currency, it might not be the best option in the future.
+But experts believe that the technology behind it is.

 For the meantime, you can try using the services of an AUSTRAC-registered, convenient, and trusted remittance company for you and your loved ones. *wink wink*